 Taxis: Do be cautious with taxis.
 There really are no rules to them.
 I would recommend having your logistics well handled.
 Splurge on the good apartment where you can walk everywhere you need (food, dates, clubs, etc.).
 It will make your life much easier overall.

-Prices: Above average compared to say, Thailand—but cheap in the grand scheme of things.
+Prices: Above average compared to say, Thailand, but cheap in the grand scheme of things.
 Definitely not as expensive as a place like Russia.

 You can expect to find an AirBNB for a weekly rental around $25 to $35 a night at the low to medium range of things.
 Obviously the price goes down significantly for a month.

-Getting Laid With Kazakh Girls
+Getting it on with Kazakh Girls

 Daygame: Girls tend to be very receptive in general.